MatiDragon-YT/help-system/README.md

 ```
 <sanny builder foldes>\help\<here>
 ```
+> ### BUG: Blank views?
+> If when you open the file, it does not load the content.
+Only by unchecking the Windows security box when opening the file, you could have solved the problem.

 ## Collaborations
 The world is very welcome to collaborate in what you want with the documentation.\